wikimedia/operations-debs-helmfile/README.md

       value: {{ .Namespace }}
     # will attempt to decrypt it using helm-secrets plugin
     secrets:
       - vault_secret.yaml
-    # wait for k8s resources via --wait.
-Defaults to `false`
+    # Override helmDefaults options for verify, wait, timeout, recreatePods and force.
+    verify: true
     wait: true
-    # time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks, and waits on pod/pvc/svc/deployment readiness) (default 300)
     timeout: 60
-    # performs pods restart for the resource if applicable
     recreatePods: true
-    # forces resource update through delete/recreate if needed
-    force: true
+    force: false
-    # set `false` to uninstall on sync
+    # set `false` to uninstall this release on sync.  (default true)
     installed: true
-    # restores previous state in case of failed release
+    # restores previous state in case of failed release (default false)
     atomic: true
+    # when true, cleans up any new resources created during a failed release (default false)
+    cleanupOnFail: false
-    # name of the tiller namespace
+    # name of the tiller namespace (default "")
     tillerNamespace: vault
-    # if true, will use the helm-tiller plugin
+    # if true, will use the helm-tiller plugin (default false)
     tillerless: false
-    # enable TLS for request to Tiller
+    # enable TLS for request to Tiller (default false)
     tls: true
     # path to TLS CA certificate file (default "$HELM_HOME/ca.pem")
     tlsCACert: "path/to/ca.pem"